-Artist Susan Katchur designed these snake pictures for this website, only.
+These snake pictures were designed for this website, only.
 You won’t find these cool images anywhere else!
 These printable coloring pages are original!

 This website is a fun, educational and informational site for kids and adults.
-So, we’ve dedicated an entire section, just for FREE coloring sheets!
+So, I've dedicated an entire section, just for FREE coloring sheets!
 Art images can be costly.
-So, in exchange, all we ask is that you "Like" us in Facebook.
+So, in exchange, please post a "Like" in Facebook.
 Thanks! :-)